AmanpreetSingh-GitHub/Hadoop-MapReduce-Sqoop-Pig-Hive-Samples/README.md

 This repository will help anyone with no Hadoop knowledge to be comfortable working with Hadoop.

-So please keep revisiting this space.
+So keep revisiting this space.

 Please send your comments or suggestions to my email.